0

 Mayfair - 11-15 Swallow St, London W1B 4DG

-For over 100 years this Piccadilly institution has been serving up oysters and other seafood to London's well-heeled clientele.
+For over 100 years this Piccadilly institution has been serving oysters and other seafood to London's well-heeled clientele.
 Nowadays it's a more egalitarian establishment, presided over by chef-patron Richard Corrigan who has run things here for more than a decade.
 And while oysters are still very much the thing - with an annual shucking contest to mark the beginning of the natives season - everything else is given just as much care and attention.
 They even smoke their own salmon up on the rooftop.

 More about Bentley's